Aiko Melendez

-Mary Aiko Shimoji Melendez (born December 16, 1975), known professionally as Aiko Melendez (/tl/), is a Filipino actress and politician.
+Mary Aiko Shimoji Melendez (/tl/; born December 16, 1975) is a Filipino actress and politician.
 She began her career as a child actress and later became a romantic lead in the 1990s.
-She achieved newfound fame playing secondary dramatic roles in film and television in the succeeding decades and has since garnered various accolades including a Luna Award and two Manila Film Festival Awards, in addition to nominations for five FAMAS Awards.
-She currently serves as a councilor of Quezon City from the 5th district since 2022, a position she previously held from the 2nd district from 2001 to 2010.
+She achieved newfound fame playing secondary dramatic roles in film and television in the succeeding decades and has since garnered various accolades, including a Luna Award and two Manila Film Festival Awards, in addition to nominations for five FAMAS Awards.
+She has served as a councilor of Quezon City from the 5th district since 2022, a position she previously held from the 2nd district from 2001 to 2010.